Superconducting computing: History

 Superconducting computing research has been pursued by the U. S. National Security Agency since the mid-1950s.
 However, progress could not keep up with the increasing performance of standard CMOS technology.
 As of 2016 there are no commercial superconducting computers, although research and development continues.

 Research in the mid-1950s to early 1960s focused on the cryotron invented by Dudley Allen Buck, but the liquid-helium temperatures and the slow switching time between superconducting and resistive states caused this research to be abandoned.
 In 1962 Brian Josephson established the theory behind the Josephson effect, and within a few years IBM had fabricated the first Josephson junction.
 IBM invested heavily in this technology from the mid-1960s to 1983.
 By the mid-1970s IBM had constructed a superconducting quantum interference device using these junctions, mainly working with lead-based junctions and later switching to lead/niobium junctions.
 In 1980 the Josephson computer revolution was announced by IBM through the cover page of the May issue of Scientific American.
 One of the reasons which justified such a large-scale investment lies in that Moore's law - enunciated in 1965 - was expected to slow down and reach a plateau 'soon'.
 However, on the one hand Moore's law kept its validity, while the costs of improving superconducting devices were basically borne entirely by IBM alone and the latter, however big, could not compete with the whole world of semiconductors which provided nearly limitless resources.
 Thus, the program was shut down in 1983 because the technology was not considered competitive with standard semiconductor technology.
+Founded by researchers with this IBM program, HYPRES developed and commercialized superconductor integrated circuits from its commercial superconductor foundry in Elmsford, New York.
 The Japanese Ministry of International Trade and Industry funded a superconducting research effort from 1981 to 1989 that produced the ETL-JC1, which was a 4-bit machine with 1,000 bits of RAM.